Quality Housing Program NYC

 Quality Housing Program Optional Zoning Districts

 The Quality Housing Program (QHP) was created as a response to Height Factor Zoning.
-Height Factor is based on the Tower In The Park building design idea.
+Height Factor is based on the Tower In The Park urban planning concept.
 Height factor buildings tend to be tall and skinny.
-QHP was initiated to promote the development of shorter wider buildings that would more likely fit in to their surroundings.
-In many cases NYC Zoning offers slightly higher floor areas on quality Housing buildings.
+QHP was initiated to promote the development of shorter, wider buildings that would more likely fit into their surroundings.
+In many cases, NYC Zoning offers slightly higher floor areas on quality Housing buildings.
 So a developer can get a larger building in square footage even though it may not be as tall.
-Quality Housing also has required setbacks which is a very typical New York architecture design.
+Quality Housing also has required setbacks, a typical New York architecture design.

 Quality Housing Program Deductions And Requirements